 2010 Third in Ceramics, Boardwalk Art Show and Festival, Virginia Beach, VA

 2005 Functional Ceramics Exhibition, The Wayne Center for the Arts, Wooster, Ohio

 2005 Best in Ceramics, Artigras Fine Arts Festival, Jupiter, FL

 2004 Honorable Mention Ceramics, Lewiston Art Festival, NY

 2004 Best Booth Design , Berea Arts Festival, Berea Ohio

 Thomas was also published in Pottery Making Illustratted Article, “Making of the Elephant Teapot” Mar2005, Vol.8 Issue 2.

 When he’s not in the studio Thomas can be found playing Irish button box, jazz piano, chess, golf, or bicycling.
 He lives in scenic Washington, Pennsylvania, about 25 miles south of Pittsburgh, with his wife, Francine, and their seven cats.

 Vicki & Scott Supraner

-We have been professional Ceramic Artists since 1989.
-After graduating from the State University of New York at Purchase, we relocated to the Shenandoah Valley in Virginia.
-There, we established the Hawksbill Pottery taking the name Hawksbill from the local mountain and creek where our first studio was located.
-Now living and working in Charlottesville, VA, we continue to make and exhibit our ceramic art at shows and festivals around the country.
+Vicki and Scott Supraner have been professional ceramic artists since 1989.
+After graduating with degrees in Visual Arts from the State University of New York at Purchase, they relocated to the Shenandoah Valley in Virginia.
+There, they established the Hawksbill Pottery taking the name Hawksbill from the local mountain and creek where their first studio was located.
+Now living and working in Charlottesville, VA, they continue to make and exhibit their ceramic art at shows and festivals around the country. www.hawksbillpottery.com